Flank/flank-dashboard/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md

 ## TL;DR

-Introducing a `CI Integrations Config Validator` provides an ability to validate the CI Integrations configuration fields by running `validate` command to provide additional context about the possible errors in the configuration file.
+Introducing a `CI Integrations Config Validator` provides an ability to validate the CI Integrations configuration fields by running `validate` command that provides additional context about the possible errors in the configuration file.
 For example, if the configuration file contains a non-valid email/password used to log in into CI, the user sees the corresponding error before he or she will run the `sync` command.

 ## References